 - Cyclocytic: This type of stomata comprises four or more subsidiary cells surrounding the guard cell and appears as radially arranged narrow rings.
 Examples: Palmae, Pandanus etc.

-- Graminaceous: It possesses stomata of dumb-bell shaped, and the accessory cells surrounding it lie parallel to each other along the longitudinal axis of the stomatal pore.
+- Graminaceous: It possesses stomata of dumb-bell shape, and the accessory cells surrounding it lie parallel to each other along the longitudinal axis of the stomatal pore.
 Example: Grameneaceae, Cyperaceae etc.

 Opening and Closing of Stomata

 Two guard cells mediate the stomatal opening and closing to maintain the plant’s water balance and access CO2.
-This event of opening and closing depends upon the solute concentration of the guard cells.
+Therefore, the event of opening and closing depends upon the solute concentration of the guard cells.

 - Stoma opens when the stomata have a high water potential.
-There must be an osmotic movement of solute from the area of high concentration (surrounding) to low concentration (guard cell).
+Thus, there must be an osmotic movement of solute from high concentration (surrounding) to low concentration (guard cell).
 This osmotic movement makes the guard cells turgid, where they swell to open the stomatal pore to influx CO2 and efflux water vapours and oxygen.

 - Stoma encloses when the stomata have a low water potential.
-There must be an osmotic movement of solute from the area of low concentration (surrounding) to high concentration (guard cell).
+Therefore, there must be an osmotic movement of solute from low concentration (surrounding) to high concentration (guard cell).
 This osmotic movement makes the guard cells flaccid, where they shrink to close the stomatal pore in order to retain water.

-Factors like low and high water concentration, low CO2 content, high temperature cause an opening of stomata.
+Factors like low and high water concentration, low CO2 content, high-temperature cause stomata opening.
 Oppositely, factors like mechanical stress, low temperature, and insufficient light cause the closing of stomata.